 2 – Burner Combustion

 Your burner needs to stay clean, and its components are fragile, so this task needs to be done by professionals.
-If you regularly change your air filter, your burner shouldn’t have any problems with cleanliness.
+However, if you regularly change your air filter, your burner shouldn’t have any problems with cleanliness.

 3 – Heat Exchanger

-What your technician needs to look for in a heat exchanger is a crack.
+Your technician needs to look for a crack in a heat exchanger.
 Although it seems like a minor issue, a crack on your heat exchanger increases the risk of a fatal accident.
 Even if nothing dangerous ever happens, such a crack can cause inefficiency in your HVAC system.

 When to Have Your HVAC Maintenance

 The most crucial times for your HVAC system are during the summer and winter.
-On hot summer days, your cooling system needs to be in prime condition.
+On hot summer days, your cooling system must be in prime condition.
 Meanwhile, your heating system is vital on chilly winter days.
-However, hiring professional technicians during those times might be difficult and rather costly because they tend to be busy during those peak seasons.
+However, hiring professional technicians during those times might be difficult and costly because they tend to be busy during those peak seasons.

 Experts recommend having your HVAC maintenance service a few weeks before the season begins.
-Not only will hiring technicians be cheaper and easier, but this will also allow your HVAC system to run smoothly from day one of the season.
+Hiring technicians will be cheaper and easier, but this will also allow your HVAC system to run smoothly from day one of the season.